tdle94/MenuButton/README.md

 ## How to use

-You can just copy the file `MenuButon.swift` and `HorizontalBar.swift` to your project and start experimenting.
+You can just copy `MenuButon.swift` file to your project and start experimenting.
 No pod :blush:

 and just simply use it like any other UIView
 ```swift